zalesyc/budgie-media-player-applet/README.md

 ## Developing
 There is a file: `src/testWin.py` that is not used when installing the applet, but it is used for debugging, as it creates the applet in a standalone window.
 - If you pass -v it will show the vertical representation of the applet.
+- If you pass -s the settings page will show.
+This page is fully operational and directly modifies the settings for `testwin`.

 This project uses type annotations for better code readability, they should be: